Download eBooks & Wiring Diagrams (FREE)

 This circuit breaker protects the solar wire from overheating and is installed between the solar charge controller and the positive bus bar.

-To calculate the correct circuit breaker amperage, you need to know what size solar wire you will be using.
+To calculate the correct circuit breaker amperage, you need to know what size solar wire you will use.
 Once you know the wire gauge (AWG), you can determine your correct breaker size.

 5. Not Using Marine Grade Solar Wires

-Surprisingly, we still come across some van conversions that do not do enough to waterproof the edges of the solar panel mounting brackets.
-Whether solar panels are screwed directly onto the roof or attached via a roof rack, there will still be some areas on the roof that water can penetrate through to the inside of the van.
+Surprisingly, we still encounter van conversions that do not do enough to waterproof the edges of the solar panel mounting brackets.
+Whether solar panels are screwed directly onto the roof or attached via a roof rack, there will still be some areas on the roof where water can penetrate through to the inside of the van.

 When mounting the solar panels to the vehicle roof, we always recommend a combination of both Butyl Tape and Lap Sealant.
 This creates a two-layer protection barrier against water entry.
 For more information, read our solar panel mounting guide.